opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Get manager IP configuration

-The `EthernetInterface` resources subordinate to the `Manager` resource represent the network interfaces available on the Redfish service.
-For the full schema definition, see the `EthernetInterface` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To access Ethernet interface information for an interface on the service, perform a `GET` operation on an `EthernetInterface` resource: